carloscastellanos/teaching/480/Spring 2025/workshops/workshop4.md

 1. Replace the static POIs with data fetched from OpenStreetMap's Overpass API.
 ```
 const fetchPlacesFromOSM = async (latitude, longitude) => {
+    // For testing puroposes, you may need to increase the radius and/or change the API query
+    // For example, you can try "amenity"="cafe"
     const radius = 1000; // radius in meters
     const query = `
         [out:json];